PeteJames21/alx-higher_level_programming/0x10-python-network_0/README.md

 ## 4-header.sh
 Write a Bash script that takes in a URL as an argument, sends a GET request to the URL, and displays the body of the response
 - A header variable `X-School-User-Id` must be sent with the value `98`

+## 5-post_params.sh
+Write a Bash script that takes in a URL, sends a POST request to the passed URL, and displays the body of the response
+- A variable `email` must be sent with the value `test@gmail.com`
+- A variable `subject` must be sent with the value `I will always be here for PLD`